Skip to content

 main().catch(console.error);

-The constructor also accepts additional MCP TypeScript‑SDK options such as authProvider, requestInit, reconnectionOptions, and sessionId.
+The constructor also accepts additional MCP TypeScript‑SDK options such as authProvider, requestInit, fetch, reconnectionOptions, and sessionId.
 See the MCP TypeScript SDK repository and its documents for details.

 For servers that expose only standard I/O, instantiate MCPServerStdio with a fullCommand: